 A manager can make or break an employee’s experience.
 That’s why one in two employees have left their jobs to get away from their manager at some point in their careers.
 Conversely, having a strong manager is known to produce more engagement, increased productivity and higher brand loyalty.
 All of this begs the question: what makes a great leader and how do you become a better manager?
 While this definition may vary depending on the individual, we believe there are key traits of a manager that every strong leader should have.

 Everyone knows that trust is an important component of any strong relationship.
 It’s no different when it comes to the manager-employee relationship.
 While challenging to develop, there’s a reason why trustworthiness is one of the traits of a good manager: 61% of employees say trust between them and their senior management is very important to job satisfaction.
 You can build trust by giving your employees the space to make mistakes, encouraging them to take on new challenges or seek solutions, and not micromanaging their work.

 Once upon a time, a manager’s only role was to play the boss.
-But times have changed and companies today are focused on building strong relationships with their employees to increase retention and engagement (among other things).
+But times have changed and companies today are focused on building strong relationships with their employees to increase retention and drive employee engagement (among other things).
 That’s why some of the best manager qualities include having compassion and empathy.
 These characteristics of a manager can facilitate productive conversations, encourage employees to be honest, and lead to a more positive company culture.
 If you’re not a naturally empathetic person, don’t worry!
 Studies have shown that empathy can be learned.